Get Started with Explain Data

 Author Workbooks and Control Access

-- Select a mark in a viz.
+- Open a dashboard or sheet in a workbook.

 Tips for using Explain Data